The Locker Key

 “What’s the story with you guys, anyway?”

-Mick looks out at the beautiful greenery spread out before him.
+Mick looked out at the beautiful greenery spread out before him.
 “It was long ago and far away, Jake.
-It was another life.
+Another life.
 Another set of circumstances.
 Let’s just say we never really saw eye to eye on a certain matter and leave it at that.”

 “‘Cause I’m not a killer, Jake.
 I sat him down to see if I could reason with him.”